 How to Create a Custom Report?

-Creating a Google Analytics custom report is easy but before creating the custom report you need to understand some basic information about Google Analytics custom report.
-The report comprises of two major elements:
+Creating a Google Analytics custom report is easy, but before creating the custom report, you need to understand some basic information about the Google Analytics custom report.
+The report comprises two major elements:

 - Dimensions: Attributes of your data;

 Some examples of dimensions are country, product, source, page, and examples of metrics are page views, average price, unique purchases, and average order value.
 In a Google Analytics custom report, your dimension values are in rows, and your metrics are in columns.

 Try the Whatagraph reporting tool, to see a clear picture of your whole data.

 Google Analytics is used to measure different metrics, so it offers 3 reporting options for different purposes.

 - Explorer: It’s a line graph and complete data table with different elements such as secondary dimensions, search/sort, etc. this is the standard type of report;

 - Flat Table: A static, simple, sortable table that shows your data in rows;

 - Map overlay: A world map using colors to show engagement and traffic etc.